unifiedjs/unified/readme.md

 ###### Returns

-`processor` — The processor on which `use` is invoked.
+`processor` — The processor that `use` was called on.

 ###### Note

 `use` cannot be called on [frozen][freeze] processors.
-Invoke the processor first to create a new unfrozen processor.
+Call the processor first to create a new unfrozen processor.

 ###### Example

 There are many ways to pass plugins to `.use()`.
 The below example gives an overview.

 ```js
 var unified = require('unified')